romain-durban/sysmon_conf_tester/README.md

 </Tests>
 ```

-Matched rules will be displayed in the output.
+Results will be outputed in a XML file, sorted by match type. `none` match type is used when the value did not match any rule.
+Note that a field value can match several match types.

 ## Author